 Farm Assist | Maximum weekly rate |

-A full-rate increase is usually payable for each child dependant.
+A full-rate Child Support Payment is usually payable for each qualified child who normally lives with you.

-If you are claiming for a qualified adult but you are not being paid for them because they are on a social welfare payment of their own, you will only get a half-rate increase for each child dependant.
+If you are claiming for a qualified adult but you are not being paid for them because they are on a social welfare payment of their own, you will only get a half-rate increase for each child.

 Download and complete form Farm 1 at the bottom of this page and return this form to your local Intreo Centre or Social Welfare Branch Office.